10/30/2024

 Elias Szabo

 Thank you, Stephen.
-Before turning it over to the Q&A portion of the call, I'd like to highlight that we will be our Investor and Analyst Day in New York City on January 16, 2025, where we will be showcasing our diverse subsidiary businesses and will share more about our strategic positioning and our playbook for driving long-term shareholder returns.
+Before turning it over to the Q&A portion of the call, I'd like to highlight that we will be hosting our Investor and Analyst Day in New York City on January 16, 2025, where we will be showcasing our diverse subsidiary businesses and we'll share more about our strategic positioning and our playbook for driving long-term shareholder returns.
 You can expect more details in the coming weeks, and I look forward to seeing all of you there.
 With that, operator, please open the lines for Q&A.

 speaker